 What kinds of loans are there?

 Lake Superior State University offers several types of loans to assist students in paying for their educational expenses.
 All students may be eligible for Federal aid.
-Federal subsidized or unsubsidized loans with fixed interest rates of 3.86% or less are available to students and families at all income levels.
+Federal subsidized or unsubsidized loans with fixed interest rates of 4.66% for the 2014-2015 year are available to students and families at all income levels.
 LSSU recommends that students borrow their maximum eligibility in Federal loans before applying for alternative loans because Federal loans generally have better terms, conditions and borrower benefits than alternative loans.

 Federal Perkins Loan:

 The Federal Carl Perkins Loan program is for high-need students enrolled at least half time in an eligible program who need a loan to meet educational expenses.
 Funds are limited.
 Eligible students may borrow up to $5,500 for each year of undergraduate study.

 Federal Nursing Loan: